 In Science we will be getting to grips with food, learning what food groups there are and how certain foods do different things for our bodies.
 In Literacy we will be writing our own fairytale based on Jack and the Beanstalk, using lots of lovely expanded noun phrases and fronted adverbials and later we will be creating instructions on how to make our own chocolate!
 Maths is all about place value this half term with formal methods for addition and subtraction to follow.
 Geography will see us use our mapping skills to plot the route that chocolate makes across the globe and in history we will be looking at who James Lind is and why he was so significant!
 In D&T we will be creating our very own chocolate bars for Willy Wonka with our very own amazing wrappers!

 In Science we will be working with magnets, observing how magnets can attract and repel each other and also comparing the magnetism of other materials on different surfaces.
 In Literacy we will be writing newspaper reports surrounding Cruella De’vil concentrating on formal language and writing a story based on the Storm Whale.
 Maths is all about multiplication and division this half term so learning those facts and practising at home is really important.
 In computing we will be looking at digital animation and moving onto our Christmas unit in Spanish!
+In Geography, we will be focusing on the UK, looking at human and physical features as well as cities and counties.
 This term will also see our famous Christmas performance!

 Spring term 2a: Rocks, Relics and Rumbles